cfcMalky/QuidLinks/ADD_OFFER_METHOD.md

 3. Update the Navbar
 Add the new offer to the appropriate category in navbar.html with the correct link and incentive.
 Use the brand-specific class for dropdown styling if needed.
+Make sure the nav dropdowns are in alphabetical order
 4. Update the Homepage Carousel
 Add a new .offer-card for the brand in the relevant section in index.html.
 Use the brand-specific class for the card and button.
+Make sure the carousel offers are in alphabetical order
 5. Add to Referral Links List
 Add the new offer's main referral link to all-referral-links.txt in the root folder.
 Format: Brand Name: https://referral-link-here.com